-No. 3 in a series of Blogs on the subject of the Cavity Wall Insulation Misery affecting millions of people.
+Number 3 in a series of blogs by Stephen Fox of Ralli Solicitors LLP, on the subject of the Cavity Wall Insulation Misery affecting millions of people.

 For those of you following the subject of cavity wall insulation problems and the deceit and trickery which has been endemic in what was thought to be a free grants for loft and Cavity wall insulation which in turn would save energy costs here is an update.

 The subject was debated in the Commons and I have attached a link to the report in Hansard of the debate.
 At long last a chance to take decisive action.

 The problem is particularly prevalent in coastal and exposed area primarily because of the fact that cavity wall insulation was injected into properties that were subject to high winds and driving rain because of their proximity to the coastline.
 It is a cross-party issue and to their credit Welsh MPs stood up and spoke out on behalf of their beleaguered constituents.
 The action group CIVALLI have been active in bringing problems to the fore but the Government have completely failed to address the shambolic mess which has been piing up for a decade.

 The reference to CIGA guarantees is a little misleading as some of them are not for 25 years but only for 15 or 10 years.
 As they are so hopelessly inadequate it probably doesn’t matter!
 The subtle change to include a maintenance clause which then becomes an argument not to pay out is referred to but not addressed.
 Extracting one wall does indeed create a cold spot but putting insulation into the premises in the first place was often totally inappropriate.

 For some the only remedy is a CIGA guarantee because there are six year time limits in which to bring claims plus in some instances three years from the time when the problem should have been appreciated which can give an extension.